How students can collaborate on Kialo Edu

 This sense of shared responsibility works just as well when student groups work off identical Kialo Edu discussions.
 Organize your groups so that the number of claims in the discussion matches the number of students, and task each student to explore an assigned claim.
 Then, regroup the students into “expert” groups that consist of the students tasked with the same claim.

 Watching students work together to achieve a common goal can be immensely rewarding.
 We hope Kialo Edu discussions can be a useful addition to your collaboration toolkit!
-Connect with us on Twitter, Facebook, or directly at feedback@kialo-edu.com, and tell us how you get your students collaborating in the classroom!
+These are just a few examples of what collaborative learning can look like on Kialo Edu.
+Connect with us on social media, or directly at feedback@kialo-edu.com, and tell us how you get your students collaborating in the classroom!